Asia commercial insurance pricing remained flat in the second quarter, compared to a 1% increase in the prior quarter

-Global commercial insurance prices rose 3% in the third quarter of 2023, the same as in the prior quarter.
+Global commercial insurance prices rose 3% in the second quarter of 2023, compared to 4% in the first quarter.

-In Asia, Taiwan, Republic of China (R.O.C.), and the Philippines experienced the largest composite price increases, at 24% and 19% respectively, while Hong Kong SAR and Vietnam experienced the largest composite price decreases, at -7% and -6% respectively.
+Taiwan and the Philippines experienced the largest composite price increases, at 24.5% and 18.6% respectively, while Hong Kong and China experienced the largest composite price decreases, at -6.6% and -2.1% respectively.

 The index is a proprietary measure of global commercial insurance premium pricing change at renewal, representing the world’s major insurance markets and comprising nearly 90% of Marsh’s premium.

-Access the full insights for the region in the Asia report.
+Access the full insights for 12 Asian markets in the Asia report.

 Property insurance pricing in Asia increased 2% in the second quarter, the same as in the prior five quarters.

-- The Philippines and Japan experienced the largest casualty pricing increases, at 15% and 6% respectively.
+- The Philippines and Taiwan experienced the largest casualty insurance pricing increases, at 12.0% and 6.9% respectively.

-- Hong Kong SAR and Korea experienced the largest casualty insurance pricing declines at -10% and -7% respectively.
+- Hong Kong and Korea experienced the largest casualty insurance pricing declines at -9.8% and -7.0% respectively.

-- Singapore, China, and Korea each experienced financial and professional lines insurance pricing declines at -13.5%, -7.5% and -4.5% respectively.
+- China, Hong Kong and Korea experienced the largest financial and professional lines insurance pricing declines at -13.5%, -7.5% and -4.5% respectively.